 In Bing, users use the same search box as for web searches.
-In the Microsoft 365 apps, users find the Microsoft Search box in the header bar.
+In the Office apps, users find the Microsoft Search box in the header bar.
 It looks like this:

 Benefits of Microsoft Search

 Search across Microsoft 365 from any Microsoft Search box – Users can search from any Microsoft Search box and get quickly back to what they were doing.
-Microsoft Search brings together results from data sources in Office 365, including SharePoint, OneDrive for Business, and Exchange.
+Microsoft Search brings together results from data sources in Office 365, including SharePoint, Microsoft OneDrive for Business, and Microsoft Exchange Server.

 Find shared files – Microsoft Search uses advanced query understanding to make finding shared files simple.
 Users can easily find files they’re collaborating on.

 Show relevant content – Promote the information and answers your users need to complete tasks, for example policies, benefits, resources, tools, and more.
-You can also target specific groups, like new hires or remote workers.
+You can also target specific groups, like new hires, remote workers, or different geographies.